Lellouch-L\"uscher factor for the $K\to 3\pi$ decays: Conclusions

 \section{Conclusions}

 Below, the results of our findings are briefly summarized:

 \begin{itemize}

 \item[i)] We have performed an explicit calculation of the LL factor in the $K\to 3\pi$ decays at the leading order.
 Albeit the general framework has been already set up~\cite{Hansen:2021ofl,Muller:2022oyw}, an explicit numerical implementation of this framework is still a non-trivial exercise and represents a very useful endeavor on the way of the actual use of this framework in the analysis of the lattice QCD data.
 The message that we want to convey with this article, is clear: the framework for the calculation of the $K\to 3\pi$ decay amplitudes on the lattice is now ready.
+Moreover, higher-order terms can be systematically included in the expressions, when the accuracy of lattice data renders this inclusion necessary.

 \item[ii)] From the problems to be addressed we would like to single out the issue of the renormalization of the solutions of the Faddeev equations and the matching to the threshold three-pion amplitudes.
 At the first glance, the number of independent couplings that are needed to render all particle-dimer scattering amplitudes cutoff-independent, exceeds the number of three-particle threshold amplitudes at our disposal.
 However, as shown, the particle-dimer amplitudes that may (potentially) still have the singular cutoff dependence, do not contribute to the physical decay processes and are therefore harmless.